-In accordance with the Law of the Republic of Kazakhstan dated 15.07.2010 No. 339-IV 3PK "On the use of the airspace of the Republic of

-Kazakhstan and aviation activities", Chapter 12.
+In accordance with the Law of the Republic of Kazakhstan dated 15.07.2010 No339-IV 3PK "On the use of the airspace of the Republic of Kazakhstan and aviation activities", Chapter 12.
 Aviation accidents and incidents and their investigation (hereinafter the quotation): "Article 92":

-An aviation accident in state aviation is recognized as an event related to the flight operation of an aircraft, which led to the fatality (physical damage resulting in death) of people on board the aircraft and (or) the loss of this aircraft;
+- an aviation accident in state aviation is recognized as an event related to the flight operation of an aircraft, which led to the fatality (physical damage resulting in death) of people on board the aircraft and (or) the loss of this aircraft;

-An aviation accident in civil (experimental) aviation is recognized as an aviation event associated with the use of a civil aircraft with the intention to fly, which, in the case of a manned aircraft, occurs from the moment when a person stepped on board with the intent to fly until the moment when all persons on board for the purpose of the flight have left the aircraft; or, in the case of an unmanned aircraft, occurs from the moment the aircraft is ready to initiate movement for the purpose of flight until it stops at the end of the flight and the main power plant is turned off, and during which:
+- an aviation accident in civil (experimental) aviation is recognized as an aviation event associated with the use of a civil aircraft with the intention to fly, which, in the case of a manned aircraft, occurs from the moment when a person stepped on board with the intent to fly until the moment when all persons on board for the purpose of the flight have left the aircraft; or, in the case of an unmanned aircraft, occurs from the moment the aircraft is ready to initiate movement for the purpose of flight until it stops at the end of the flight and the main power plant is turned off, and during which:

-any person suffers a physical damage resulting in death (including cases where in connection with the inflicted bodily injury, death occurred within thirty calendar days from the date of the accident) as a result of being on the aircraft, except in cases where the bodily injury is due to natural causes, selfinflicted or inflicted by others, or when injuries are caused by a stowaway hiding outside areas normally accessible to passengers and crew;

-the aircraft is damaged or its structure is destroyed, as a result of which the strength of the structure is impaired, the technical or flight characteristics of the aircraft deteriorate, major repairs or replacement of the damaged element are required, except in the following cases:
+1) any person suffers a physical damage resulting in death (including cases where in connection with the inflicted bodily injury, death occurred within thirty calendar days from the date of the accident) as a result of being on the aircraft, except in cases where the bodily injury is due to natural causes, self-inflicted or inflicted by others, or when injuries are caused by a stowaway hiding outside areas normally accessible to passengers and crew; 2) the aircraft is damaged or its structure is destroyed, as a result of which the strength of the structure is impaired, the technical or flight characteristics of the aircraft deteriorate, major repairs or replacement of the damaged element are required, except in the following cases:

-failure or damage to the engine when only one engine, its hoods or auxiliary units is damaged;
+- failure or engine damage when only one engine is out of order and its hoods or auxiliary units are damaged;

-damage only to aircraft propellers, main rotor blades, tail rotor blades, non-power elements of the airframe, fairings, wingtips, antennas, sensors, blades, pneumatics, brake gears, windshields, wheels or, when the landing gear, landing gear panels are slightly damaged, or when the skin has small dents or holes, including minor damage caused by hail or bird strikes (including holes in the radome antenna of the radio detector);
+- damages only for aircraft propellers, main rotor blades, tail rotor blades, non-power elements of the airframe, fairings, wingtips, antennas, sensors, blades, pneumatics, brake gears, windshields, wheels or, when the landing gear, landing gear panels are slightly damaged, or when the skin has small dents or holes, including minor damage caused by hail or bird strikes (including holes in the radar dome);

-damage to other elements that do not violate the overall strength of the structure;
+- damage to other elements that do not violate the overall strength of the structure;

-damage to the elements of the main and tail rotor, the hub of the main or tail rotor, transmission, damage to the fan unit or gearbox, if these cases did not lead to damage or destruction of the power elements of the fuselage (beams), damage to the skin of the fuselage (beams) without damaging the power elements;
+- damage to the elements of the main and tail rotor, the hub of the main or tail rotor, transmission, damage to the fan unit or gearbox, if these cases did not lead to damage or destruction of the power elements of the fuselage (beams), damage to the skin of the fuselage (beams) without damaging the power elements;

-The aircraft goes missing or finds itself in a place where access to it is absolutely impossible.
+3) aircraft lost or it is in a place where access is absolutely impossible.

-An aviation incident in state aviation is recognized as an event related to the flight operation of an aircraft that could create or created a threat to the integrity of the aircraft and (or) the lives of people on board, but did not end in an aircraft accident.
+- an aviation incident in state aviation is recognized as an event related to the flight operation of an aircraft that could create or created a threat to the integrity of the aircraft and (or) the lives of people on board, but did not end in an aircraft accident;